 About Princeton Entertainment

-Throughout its 30 year history, Princeton Entertainment has continually produced and promoted with the nation’s most important artistic institutions.
+Throughout its 31-year history, Princeton Entertainment has continually produced and promoted with the nation’s most important artistic institutions.
 Princeton is called upon as a premier consultant in the Performing Arts Center community to guide popular programming, marketing, and management functions.
-Most recently, Princeton Entertainment was hired as a primary consultant for the multi-venue Dr. Phillips Center for the Performing Arts which now takes its place as one of the world’s most important Performing Arts Centers.
+Princeton Entertainment was hired as a primary consultant for the multi-venue Dr. Phillips Center for the Performing Arts which now takes its place as one of the world’s most important Performing Arts Centers.
 In 2011, Princeton Entertainment was named Executive Producer of the 14,000 seat Mann Center for the Performing Arts in Philadelphia, a summer home for The Philadelphia Orchestra.
 A Mann Center Gala, conceived and produced by Princeton Entertainment, featuring the unique pairing of Aretha Franklin, former Secretary of State Condoleezza Rice, and The Philadelphia Orchestra received press coverage in over one thousand news publications in 42 countries over five continents.

 Princeton Entertainment is often the first to recognize a new superstar, and with that vision, produced Andrea Bocelli’s first formal concert in the United States with the Kennedy Center as its annual Gala with the National Symphony Orchestra.
 Princeton went on to produce Andrea Bocelli’s first five tours of North and South America, selling out arenas and amphitheaters across continents.
 His appearances with the Pittsburgh Symphony and the Royal Philharmonic Orchestra generated phenomenal success.
 Andrea Bocelli’s performances for Princeton rank among Pollstar Magazine’s highest grossing concert tours in history.

 Princeton Entertainment also produced Aretha Franklin’s performance at the 44th Inauguration of President Barack Obama.
 Princeton created and produced the opening concert for the London O2 Arena featuring Andrea Bocelli with the Royal Philharmonic Orchestra, Dame Kiri Te Kanawa, and Sir James Galway.
 Princeton also produced a special performance by Andrea Bocelli for President George W. Bush and Vice President Dick Cheney as a part of President George W. Bush’s second inaugural.
 Serving as co-producer and artistic advisor to the John F. Kennedy Center for the Performing Arts, Princeton co-produced a series of important events each season, including a dozen of the center’s Spring Galas, and memorial events for the White House and Pentagon.
-Princeton’s Kennedy Center events include: A Salute to Senator Ted Kennedy, the Mark Twain Prize for American Humor, the annual Martin Luther King, Jr. birthday celebration Let Freedom Ring!, and Kennedy Center Board Chairman Stephen Schwarzman’s New York Birthday Bash featuring Rod Stewart, Patti LaBelle, Martin Short, and the Broadway Company of A Chorus Line.
+Princeton’s Kennedy Center events include: A Salute to Senator Ted Kennedy, the Mark Twain Prize for American Humor, the annual Martin Luther King, Jr. birthday celebration Let Freedom Ring! and Kennedy Center Board Chairman Stephen Schwarzman’s New York Birthday Bash featuring Rod Stewart, Patti LaBelle, Martin Short, and the Broadway Company of a Chorus Line.

 Princeton Entertainment created and toured A Royal Christmas, selling out arenas throughout the United States and Canada.
 A Royal Christmas reunited Dame Julie Andrews and Christopher Plummer, marked Charlotte Church’s first tour, and featured the Royal Philharmonic Orchestra, the Westminster Choir, the Westminster Bell Choir, and principal and solo dancers from selected dance companies from around the world.
 Princeton restaged A Royal Christmas starring Andrea Bocelli and Metropolitan Opera star Denyce Graves, again selling out arenas across North America.